 The One was all over this beef and Guinness pie.
 Which is odd, because we’re not big beer drinkers—especially not Guinness.
 [Editor’s Note: Not big beer drinkers?
 Hah.
 Try not beer drinkers at all.
 You should have see the look on David’s face the first—and only—time I invited him out for a beer.]
 The One is partial to wine, and I like my cocktails clear (think gin or vodka), thank you very much.
 Nonetheless, when he and I couldn’t think of what to make for dinner on an unassuming, lazy Sunday and I tossed out some recipe suggestions from the site, he chose this Guinness pie recipe.
 After some searing, stirring, and stewing, the filling was ready to go into an old-fashioned 2-quart casserole.
-We covered it with a gorgeous sheet of Dufour’s Puff Pastry (the best commercial pastry out there, in my not-so-humble opinion), and slid the whole thing into the oven.
+We covered it with a gorgeous sheet of Dufour’s Puff Pastry (the best commercial pastry out there, in my not-so-humble opinion), and slid the whole shebang into the oven.
 What came out was the kind of pie you’d expect four and 20 blackbirds to come flying out of—proudly puff-chested and gorgeously golden.
 The true test was left to our friend and guest Danny, a take-no-prisoners type of Brit.
 She pronounced the beef and Guinness pie a huge success.
-That was good enough for me.–David Leite
+This recipe has been updated.
+Originally published March 14, 2013.–David Leite